 - Students are able to (1) apply the set of core knowledge and skills for successful participation in work/professional practice.; (2) explain the various strategies to build a person's employability and for seeking work in their selected profession.; (3) demonstrate the application of effective workplace/professional communication skills (public speaking, presentations, written, non-verbal) using appropriate information, conventions, formats, digital systems and tools.; (4) apply the principles and procedures of work-related time and project management.; (5) develop the skills to recognise and respond to differing and diverse perspectives in work-related activities and to manage conflict.; (6) apply effective decision-making and problem-solving approaches; and (7) demonstrate team-based cooperation and collaboration to achieve team goals/outcomes.

-- Indicative assessments in this unit are as follows: (1) a case study; (2) a project plan; and (3) interview style test.
+- Indicative assessments in this unit are as follows: (1) career profile; (2) project plan; and (3) interview style test.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules